Bambi (artist)

 Bambi is the pseudonym of a contemporary British street artist.
-Her works focuses on contemporary female identity and its relationship to patriarchal culture.
+Her work focuses on contemporary female identity and its relationship to patriarchal culture.
 She also highlights political and social injustice.

-"Bambi" is derived from the childhood family nickname "Bambino" and is a popular artist within the show business world.
+Bambi is derived from the childhood family nickname Bambino.

 Collectors of her work include Rihanna, Brad Pitt, and Adele.
 Bambi's stencilled work is described as gritty and masculine in appearance while exploring themes of feminism, and popular and street culture.

 Works

-"Don't shoot" by anonymous street artist "Bambi".
-London, 2019.

-Bambi is recognised for her stencilled graffiti and has created various works across London.
-Bambi first gained attention for her 2011 piece Amy Jade a tribute to the late singer Amy Winehouse in Camden and Diamonds A Girls Best Friend depicting a young Queen Elizabeth II as the Queen of Diamonds, as featured in Time magazine in 2012.
+Bambi has created stencilled works across London.
+Her 2011 piece Amy Jade was a tribute to singer Amy Winehouse in Camden, while Diamonds A Girls Best Friend depicted a young Queen Elizabeth II as the Queen of Diamonds and was featured in Time magazine in 2012.

-In February 2017 Bambi stencilled a mural called Lie Lie Land on the wall of the Cross Street Gallery at the corner of 40 Cross Street and Shillingford Street, Islington, featuring former British Prime Minister Theresa May and American President Donald Trump in the dance pose from the poster of the movie La La Land.
-The work became a tourist attraction until it was painted over by new owners in January 2018.
+In February 2017, Bambi created the mural Lie Lie Land on the wall of the Cross Street Gallery in Islington, depicting British Prime Minister Theresa May and U.S. President Donald Trump in the dance pose from the poster for La La Land.
+The work remained there until it was painted over by new owners in January 2018.